 The Musical Biography of Izzy Kieffer

 Shalom and Welcome to My Home Page.
-The Musical Bio of Izzy Kieffer.
+Recent Jobs (Weddings, Bar/Bat Mitsvah and Simches) Testimonials.
+Bio of Izzy Kieffer.
 The Jewish Music Scene.
-"Let There Be Peace—Yehi Shalom" Album/CD Design and Information.
-Testimonials.
+Past Jobs and Performances.
+"Uncork The Bottle " & "Let There Be Peace—Yehi Shalom" Album/CD Design and Information.
+Israel Army Rabbinical Choir/Band US Tour 1984.
 Recommendations and Other Special Performances.
-Past Jobs and Performances.
 Izzy at Great Concerts of the Stars.
-Israel Army Rabbinical Choir/Band US Tour 1984.
 Izzy in the Army.
-Guest Book.
-Custom 3
+What's New

 The Musical Biography of Izzy Kieffer